sdeigm/uni-meter/README.md

 The real electrical meter data currently can be gathered from the following devices:

-- VzLogger webserver
+- MQTT
+- Shelly 3EM (totally untested, I have no test device)
+- SHRDZM smartmeter interface module (UDP)
 - SMA energy meter / Sunny Home Manager (UDP protocol)
 - SMD120 modbus energy meter (via Protos PE11) (SMD630 could be added, I have no test device)
-- SHRDZM smartmeter interface module (UDP)
 - Tibber Pulse (local API)
-- Shelly 3EM (totally untested, I have no test device)
+- VzLogger webserver

 The idea is to further enhance the tool in the future by adding more input and output devices to get a universal converter between different electrical meters, inverters and storage systems.